WenChentao/seg2link_unet2d/README.md

-**Seg2linkUnet2d** is a package for training 2D U-Net, and using the trained 2D U-Net to make semantic segmentation in 3D bio-medical images.
+**Seg2linkUnet2d** is a package for training a 2D U-Net to predict cell/non-cell regions in 3D bio-medical images.

-Seg2linkUnet2d is based on PyTorch.
+Seg2linkUnet2d and [Seg2Link](https://github.com/WenChentao/Seg2Link) can be used together to perform semi-automatic 3D cell segmentation.
+Read the [documentation](https://wenchentao.github.io/Seg2Link/seg2link-unet2d.html) to learn how to do it.

 ## Install
 - Install [Anaconda](https://www.anaconda.com/products/individual)